 The major blues scale is a variation on the major pentatonic scale.
 It shares the same addition of the flat fifth scale degree.

 The scale degree formula for the major pentatonic scale is 1 – 2 – 3 – 5 – 6.
 In the key of C major, this is spelled C – D – E – G – A. Check out this notation below:

-Major blues scale formula
+Learning the major blues scale formula

-Scale the blues
+Exercising the blues scales

-Get comfortable playing through the Blues form in quarter notes.
+Get comfortable playing through the blues form in quarter notes.
 Practicing this will build your fluidity with these shapes and help develop your ears.
 There are a few points of tension and release that you should become comfortable with.